WHO WE ARE

 As a public benefit corporation, MLG promotes economic development and full financial inclusion by helping individuals establish formal ownership of their homes and land.

 Systematic Land Titling

-Medici Land Governance working together with the Ministry of Lands and Natural Resources has currently enumerated a total of 201,636 parcels, and 101,301 offer letters have been distributed to respective property owners, which will lead to the issuance of certificates of title once the landowners pay the minimum fee.
+To date, a total of 271,109 parcels have been enumerated with ownership information capture; and 139,197 offer letters have been issued out, which will lead to the issuance of certificates of title once the landowners pay the minimum titling fee.